An Approach to Workplace Concussions

 The class will define concussions, including typical signs and symptoms.
 It will explain the time frame for diagnosis, evaluation, treatment, and improvement.
 You will learn about various types of therapies and treatments and what to expect from them, as well as how they will help the employee return to work.
 Discuss ways to ease the return-to-work process and timing, and learn what is and what is not a red flag with concussions.

-An informative, entertaining, and irreverent journey through the latest case decisions from the Oregon courts and Workers’ Compensation Board.
-Get ready for a fast-paced and fun presentation covering course and scope, medical issues, time loss, case processing, the interplay of rules and laws.
+Join us for an informative, entertaining, and irreverent journey through the latest case decisions from the Oregon courts and the Workers’ Compensation Board.
+Course and scope; medical issues; time loss; case processing; and the interplay of rules and laws will be discussed – be ready for a fast-paced and fun presentation covering these topics.
 The ever-changing world of workers’ compensation will be broken down into the key concepts you need to know.

 Getting Important Forms and Paperwork Completed Right the First Time